pocha/django-blog/README.md

 Django provides few shortcut functions to simplify writing of views.
-Instead of using the loader.get_template function, creating a separate Context object and rendering the template, you can use a shortcut function- render_to_response.
+Instead of using the loader.get_template function, creating a separate Context object and rendering the template, you can use a shortcut function- `render_to_response`.
 Modify the index view as shown below.

 	from django.http import HttpResponse
 	from blog.models import BlogPost